microsoft/openshift-rhsummit-lab/labDocs/Part1.md

 }
 ```
 **Notes:**
+  * Save the appId field from the output for later.
+You will need it.
+If you
+  forget to save it and now see this line because you did a Ctrl+F for 'appId' from a
+  later step, you can get the app id from the Azure Portal.
+    * On the left, click on Azure Active Directory
+    * Click on App Registrations in the blade that pops up, and find the appId
+    corresponding to the Service Principal you created earlier
   * Azure CLI commands are sorted hierarchically.
 In this case, `az ad sp create-for-rbac`
   expands to "Azure -> Active Directory -> Service Principal -> Create for Role-
   Based Access".